pm-pl/WorldProtect/README.md

 ## Documentation

-This plugin let's you limit what happens in a world.
+This plugin allows you limit what happens in a world.

 <!-- snippet: docs -->
 It is possible to create limits in your limitless worlds.